5150brien/retsdk/README.md

         class_name='Property',
         query=rets_query,
         fields=fields_to_be_downloaded,
-        limit=10,                           # Specify how many rows to return at once offset=last_offset                  # Specify where in the results to start )
+        limit=10,                           # How many rows are returned at once offset=last_offset                  # Where to offset paged results )

     for row in data['rows']: